prof-rossetti/internet-technologies/projects/web-app/implementation.md

 This rubric is tentative, and may be subject to slight adjustments during the grading process.

-If experiencing navigation or functionality error(s) while evaluating the website, evaluators are advised to reduce the grade by between 4% and 25%, depending on the circumstances and severity of the error(s).
+If experiencing navigation or functionality error(s) while evaluating the app, evaluators are advised to reduce the grade by between 4% and 25%, depending on the circumstances and severity of the error(s).

 In recognition of deliverables which exhibit functionality above and beyond the basic requirements, evaluators are encouraged to award between 4% and 15% "engagement points" to be applied as extra credit.